 Grades: Grades will be reported as Pass or Fail.
-Students following the assigned study plan and taking the COMLEX-USA Level 2CE examination on their assigned date will Pass.
-Students who do not follow the assigned study plan or who do not take their COMLEX Level 2CE on the assigned date will fail this course.
+Students following the assigned study plan and taking the COMLEX-USA Level 2CE or Level 2 PE examination on their assigned date will Pass.
+Students who do not follow the assigned study plan or who do not take their COMLEX Level 2CE or Level 2 PE on the assigned date will fail this course.
 Failure of this course can be grounds for dismissal from KYCOM.